atomiv/atomiv.github.io/_authors/brooke-steele.md

 degree: B. English Language and Literature/Letters
 university: University of Washington
 ---
 Brooke is a Frontend Developer, with skills in JavaScript and HTML.
-She because interested in coding after completing a Nanodegree in Frontend Development at Udacity.
+She became interested in coding after completing a Nanodegree in Frontend Development at Udacity.
 Brooke joined Atomiv to contribute to the React template for frontend development.